kristopher-h/vim-liq/README.rst

     plugin/install_lsp_server.py

 Currently only python language server is "supported", it is however possible to manually edit the supported_servers.json file to test with other language servers as well.
+The file does not exist until at least one lsp server has been installed.
+See plugin/supported_servers_example.json for an example of what the contents of the file should look like.

 Usage
 -----